 Brigham and Women’s Hospital has a distinguished history in the fields of sleep and circadian rhythm research.
 In 1929, Drs.
 Fulton and Bailey, working in Dr. Harvey Cushing’s neurosurgery service at the Peter Bent Brigham Hospital, first identified the anterior region of the hypothalamus as the brain center responsible for the timing of sleep within the 24-hour day (now recognized to be the site of the human circadian pacemaker within the suprachiasmatic nucleus of the hypothalamus).
-More recently, the resetting effect of light on, and the intrinsic period of, the human circadian pacemaker were discovered at BWH.
-In addition, BWH has an advanced program of both clinical care and patient-oriented research on the diagnosis and treatment of sleep-related breathing disorders that is well renowned across the nation.
+More recently, the resetting effect of light on, and the intrinsic period of, the human circadian pacemaker were discovered at Brigham and Women’s Hospital.
+Continuing this tradition through the Division of Sleep and Circadian Disorders, Brigham and Women’s Hospital has an advanced program of clinical care as well as basic scientific and patient-oriented research concerning the understanding, diagnosis and treatment of sleep and circadian rhythm disorders that is well renowned across the nation.

 The Division of Sleep and Circadian Disorders is jointly sponsored by the Departments of Medicine and Neurology.
 The mission of the division is to forge a path of discovery in sleep medicine while providing the highest standard of clinical care for patients with sleep disorders and training the next generation of leaders in sleep medicine.